Skip to Main Content

 Is a self-managed super fund right for me?

-While having control over your own super may sound appealing, it is not for everyone as recent statistics show – in Australia just under 28,000 SMSFs set up each year but over 15,000 are wound up.
 The results from an SMSF, compared to a normal super fund, are dependent on a number of factors, including financial expertise, time, and initial deposit.
-The lower the balance in an SMSF, the harder it is to make a good return.
+Generally, the lower the balance in an SMSF, the harder it is to make a good return.

 What is involved in an SMSF?